january3/vtree2/docs/reference/vtree_palette.md

   The names of RColorBrewer palettes corresponding to the subsequent columns in the vtree

-- var_palette:

-  a named list of named vectors.
-The var_palette names correspond to the variables; the names of the vectors are the levels of the given variable; the values are colors.

-- default_color:

-  default color to use if variable levels from var_palette are missing

 - var_levels:

   a character vector of values to which colors are assigned from a